skandinaff/cam_getter/README.md

-# cam
+# CamGetter

-Get images from a USB camera.
+This module is used to get images from a USB camera.
+This is a fork of a [this repository](https://github.com/friedy10/cam)